Undimmed presentation detents in SwiftUI

 }

-With this in place, we can now handle presentation detents in UIKit and SwiftUI with just a single type.
+With this, we can handle presentation detents in UIKit and SwiftUI with just a single type.

 Controlling SwiftUI undimming with UIKit